EvictionLab/eviction-lab-website/content/eviction-tracking/nashville-tn.md

 # The geography of eviction filings

-Davidson County is divided into 39 zip codes.
-In each of those zip codes, we map the number of eviction filings over the last year.
+Davidson County is divided into 161 census tracts.
+In each of those tracts, we map the number of eviction filings over the last year.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.<sup>1</sup> <sup>2</sup>

 1. Eviction filing data for Nashville were collected by [LSC](https://www.lsc.gov/).
 Historical averages cover the years 2017-2019.
-2. Zip code breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2015–2019.
+2. Census tract breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2015–2019.

 {{%/ report_map %}}